Dwebs911/dwebs911.github.io/index.md

 ### August 2020 - September 2020 / Web Developer - Government of Manitoba
 - Used web technologies such as HTML, CSS, and JavaScript to create a dynamic software catalog.
 - Worked in a team setting to communicate the project progress, needs, and scope with other developers and project shareholders.
-- Used the REST API to dynamically generate webpage content from Microsoft SharePoint.
+- Used REST API to dynamically generate webpage content from Microsoft SharePoint.

 ### May 2018 - September 2018 / Service Desk Technician - Manitoba Liquor & Lotteries
 - Responsible for providing technical & non-technical support to Manitoba Liquor & Lotteries end users & external customers by following the Incident Management process, ensuring minimal impact on the business activity of the organization & the user.